-A sign I saw while waking that was so typical and wonderful SE Asia.
-Speaking but more often writing English.
+A sign I saw while waking that was so typical and wonderful, SE Asia always trying to speak but more often writing... in English.

 My friend Sasha from the USA who has taught English in Cambodia for several months told me to be aware of a few things.

 The main one was the young girls on the streets who pretend to have babies and ask you for food and milk from the stores.
 IF you fall for this and buy it for them, the girls will sell that product back to the stores once you leave, making a profit.
 Also, those babies aren't theirs!
 They have borrowed them to make you think they are even more in need!

 One of my first nights in Siem Reap I was approached by one and for a split second I forgot about the warning I was given.
 All of a sudden it hit me and I told her "No." She came back to me again and I hit her with the truth!
 I told her "No, because..." basically just telling her what I was told about her and she WAS NOT happy!
 She actually growled at me and stomped off!

 Another warning I was given was to be aware of the

 Seriously!
 He's about 8 or 9 years old and he walks around the main streets, usually not begging for anything.
 However he walks right up to you and gets right up in your face and yells "F' you!"
 It's so obnoxious and unreal!

 This shirt design is the newest fad in the Asian clothing market.
 It's pretty funny too, right!?
 "Lonely Traveller" and a picture of an elephant traveler taking a selfie of itself.

 Back to the topic of this place being a food city...
 On my last night in Cambodia Sasha, Olivia and I went to this restaurant called Haven.
 It was amazing!
 A little expensive but so good!

 I split a few things with Sasha before the main course came.